Skip to main content

 New Poblacion Discovery: Element Boutique Hotel and Restaurant

-The Poblacion area in Makati City, Philippines has slowly transformed into a bustling haven for artsy hipsters.
+The Poblacion area in Makati City, Philippines has transformed into a bustling haven for artsy hipsters.
 While the seedy girly bars are still around, the young, hip crowd is no longer deterred from checking out the surrounding more wholesome establishments.

 My latest discovery in the area is the ELEMENT BOUTIQUE HOTEL and RESTAURANT along Guerrero St, just off P. Burgos Ave.
 Taking a cue from the more popular Z Hostel in the same area, Element offers accommodations for the traveller who is willing to go off the beaten path and away from the cookie cutter hotel chains.